appoll/docs/docs/index.md

 for a Broker to query another Network Server than the one it has been assigned to.
 Those features might be part of a second version.

-## Handler
+### Handler

 Handlers materialize the entry point to the network for client Applications.
 They are secure referees which encode and decode data coming from application before transmitting them to a Broker of the network.
-Therefore, they are in charge of handling applications secret keys and only communicate an application id to Brokers (as well as a specific network session key, described in further sections).
+Therefore, they are in charge of handling applications secret keys and only communicate an application id to Brokers as well as specific network session keys for each node (described in further sections).
 This way, the whole chain is able to forward a packet to the corresponding Handler without having any information about either the recipient (but a meaningless id) or the content.

-Because a given Handler is able to decrypt the data payload of a given packet, it could also implement mechanisms such as geolocation and send to the corresponding application some interesting meta-data.
+Because a given Handler is able to decrypt the data payload of a given packet, it could also implement mechanisms such as geolocation and send to the corresponding application some interesting meta-data alongside the data payload.
+Incidentally, a handler can only decrypt payload for packets related to applications registered to that handler.
+The handler is managing several application secret keys and use them to encrypt and decrypt corresponding packet payloads.

 A Handler could be either part of an application or a standalone trusty server on which application may register.
 The Things Network will provide Handlers as part of the whole network